santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-dynamic-component.md

 }
 ```
-In order to make demo simple I have already c
+In order to make demo simple I have already created a list of component as a string array in UI but you can scan the assembly and load the components.

 >Represents a segment of UI content, implemented as a delegate that writes the content to a [RenderTreeBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.rendering.rendertreebuilder?view=aspnetcore-6.0).